 Increasing opportunities for affordable, accessible housing units

-RSA has chosen to highlight the four issue areas listed above.
+ILA has chosen to highlight the four issue areas listed above.
 However, respondents are expected to include all community activities in which they participated during the reporting year.
 Therefore, respondents should identify any other disability issue areas and include them in column 1.
 A sample table is provided below.

 Column 2 (Activity Type) – Indicate which of the following activity types best describes the activity by placing it in column 2: